National Agricultural Literacy Curriculum Matrix

 - Amount of water the plant needs

-- Some of the things to consider if the garden is not growing well would be the quality of the soil, the amount of water that the plants are getting, the amount of sunlight that the plants are getting, and whether the temperatures are appropriate for the plants.
-The goal would be to have students relate their answers to this question to the environment.
+2. What might be wrong if your garden was not growing well?
+Explain (The quality of the soil, the amount of water the plants are getting, the amount of sunlight the plants are getting, and whether the temperatures are appropriate for the plants.)

 Concept Elaboration and Evaluation